Black Folks Sweet Potato Pie Recipe™

 Like this post?
 Pin the below image to your Pinterest “Soul Food Recipes” board!

-What are people saying about The Soul Food Pot Black folks’ sweet potato pie recipe?
+Curious what folks are saying about The Soul Food Pot’s Black folks’ sweet potato pie recipe?
+Let the rave reviews speak for themselves!

 Thank You for this recipe!
 I had never made or eaten a sweet potato pie before and your recipe made it so easy.